compose-spec/compose-spec/spec.md

 ### stdin_open

-`stdin_open` configure sevice container to run with an alocated stdin
+`stdin_open` configure service container to run with an allocated stdin

 ### tty

-`tty` configure sevice container to run with a TTY.
+`tty` configure service container to run with a TTY.

 ### user